BrunoStr/KljAppBackUp/README.md

 # KLJ Vissenaken App (Swift)

 This android application was made for Klj Vissenaken, a local youth movement located in Belgium.
-Commissioned by Hogent for the Native apps android course.
+Commissioned by Hogent for the Native apps IOS course.